Invite friends and family to read the obituary and add memories.

 Carole was passionate about books, writing, gardening, nature, and traveling.
 She loved participating in various book clubs over the years, and she traveled to many countries, including Iceland, Norway, Ireland, Croatia, France, England, Germany, Scotland, Alaska, and China.
 In her retirement years, Carole wrote and then published 3 children’s books.
 First was The Runaway Egg, then On Pins and Needles, then Nathan the Note Nerd.
 Her sister Betsy, a gifted artist, illustrated On Pins and Needles.
 In 1989, Carole and Don moved to 666 North Cover Drive, where they enjoyed a beautiful view of Irondequoit Bay.
 They also lived at 328 Maryview, and then Cherry Ridge retirement community.
 Carole and Don were members of Irondequoit Presbyterian Church and then Webster Methodist Church, where they sang in the choir, participated in Bible study, and sat on several committees.
 Attending church and deepening her faith was important to Carole throughout her life.
 For several years, Carole was a volunteer at the Comfort Care Home in Webster.
 She lovingly interviewed patients there and published their life stories for their families.
 Carole eventually moved to Beverly, MA to live closer to her children Becky and Bob.

 Carole will be remembered as a loving and devoted wife, mother, proud grandmother and friend.
 She was selfless, creative, humble, and caring.
-Her life will be celebrated at a later time in Webster NY.
+The Celebration of Life for Carole Young will take place on April 11, 2026 at 11am. at the Webster Methodist Church, 169 E Main street, Webster NY.
+There will be a reception following the service.
 In lieu of flowers, donations can be made to the Webster Comfort Care home by visiting https://www.webstercomfortcare.org/donate.

 This site is protected by reCAPTCHA and the